mvolkmann/redux-easy/README.md

 * Simple actions that merely set a property value in the state (the most common kind) can be dispatched without writing reducer functions (see `dispatchSet`).
-* Objects in the Redux state are automatically frozen to prevent accidental state modification.
+* All objects in the Redux state are automatically frozen to prevent accidental state modification.
 * Asynchronous actions are handled in a simple way without requiring middleware or thunks.
 * The complexity of nested/combined reducers can be bypassed.
-* All objects in the Redux state are automatically frozen so any attempts to modify them are caught.
 * Redux state is automatically saved in `sessionStorage` (on every state change, but limited to once per second).
 * Redux state is automatically loaded from `sessionStorage` when the browser is refreshed to avoid losing state.
-* Integration with redux-devtools is automatically provided.
+* Integration with redux-devtools is automatically configured.

 ## Setup